Duke in Russia

 ADMISSIONS

-Priority: Priority is given to applicants who apply early and meet the prerequisites.
+Priority: Priority is given to applicants who apply early and have some Russian experience.

 Minimum GPA: There is no minimum GPA.